Everything You Need to Know About Car Window Replacement

 Most states require you to have two mirrors that provide a view behind you.
 Your inside rear-view mirror counts as one.
 So technically, while it may be legal to drive without one of your side-view mirrors, it’s not particularly safe.
-In fact, don’t be surprised if a police officer pulls you over if he or she notices that your mirror is missing or damaged.
-Needless to say, you should repair or replace a damaged side-view mirror as quickly as possible.4
+In fact, don’t be surprised if a police officer pulls you over if he or she notices that your mirror is missing or damaged 3 You can check the mirror laws in your particular state here.
+Needless to say, you should repair or replace a damaged side-view mirror as quickly as possible.

-While replacing door glass or side-view mirrors by yourself is doable, it can be a somewhat daunting job to the novice DIYer.
+While replacing car door glass or side-view mirrors by yourself is doable, it can be a somewhat daunting job to the novice DIYer.
 Both replacements require special tools and the removal of the door trim panel.
 Additionally, you’ll have to source and buy replacement window glass and/or a new mirror housing.
-To find out more about the steps involved, click here for car window replacement or here for side-mirror replacement.

 We include links to other websites in this article for our convenience.
 We do not endorse any content on these sites.

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.